trussworks/setup-new-aws-user/README.md

 # setup-new-aws-user

-This tool is used to grant programmatic access to AWS account(s) that aren't backed by SAML federation or SSO.
+This tool is used to grant programmatic access to AWS account(s) using [aws-vault](https://github.com/99designs/aws-vault).
 It works by taking a temporary set of AWS access keys for a new IAM user.
 It then generates a virtual MFA device and permanent set of access keys.
 Finally, it removes the temporary access keys.

 ## Installation